 As we mentioned earlier, one of the problems with older wooden sash windows is that they can be draughty, noisy and costly to repair/maintain.
 Whilst their charm and aesthetic value are important, they still lack some of the characteristics of their modern-day double glazed uPVC replacements.
 It goes without saying that your monthly fuel bill will be a fair bit cheaper if you have uPVC sash windows AND you'll seldom have to concern yourself with painting and maintaining them.

-It's certainly true that some people dislike modern "mock" sash windows due to them being made of plastic and having fake, non-functional plastic muntins between the two panes.
+Even when undergoing a home renovation, it's certainly true that some people still dislike modern "mock" sash windows due to them being made of plastic and having fake, non-functional plastic muntins between the two panes.
 They can also be subject to problems caused by the sun and changing temperatures between summer and winter - They can crack and become brittle as one of the compounds used in their manufacture to keep them flexible slowly evaporates.
+So, regardless of them being more convenient than traditional sashes, they're sometimes not used even when the rest of the house is renovated.

 Despite this, they're still cheaper, warmer, easier to fit and you can choose from a range of colours when buying them.
 Aside from them also being waterproof, all of these factors are the reason that uPVC or vinyl sash windows are by far the most popular choice in today's market.